Energiz3r/tanglebox-server/README.md

 ## Installation

+- Install `python-3.8.0` and VS2019 as above, if needed
-`python -m pip install --upgrade pip`
+- Make sure pip is up to date: `python -m pip install --upgrade pip`

-Then, depending on whether you want to use an Nvidia GPU for inferencing:
+- Depending on whether you want to use an Nvidia GPU for inferencing:

-`pip install -r requirements-cuda.txt`

-or

-`pip install -r requirements-cpu.txt`
+  `pip install -r requirements-cuda.txt` or `pip install -r requirements-cpu.txt`

 The CUDA option allows CPU, but the CPU-only install saves doing a ~2GB download.